MasoniteFramework/docs/the-craft-command.md

 $ craft install
 ```

+The `craft install` command will also run `craft key --store` as well which generates a secret key and places it in the `.env` file.

 ### Creating Migrations

 All frameworks have a way to create migrations in order to manipulate database tables.
 Masonite uses a little bit of a different approach to migrations than other Python frameworks and makes the developer edit the migration file.
 This is the command to make a migration for an existing table: